Thank you!

 • Demand forecasting

-• Identifying bottleneck process
+• Identifying bottleneck processes

-• Throughput accounting analysis
+• Throughput and cost analysis

 • Performance and productivity management